wmarenga/wmarenga/README.md

 <h1 align="left">Hi 👋, I'm Wellington.</h1>
-<h3 align="lrft">A Passionate about data science and analytics and Python Developer in the digital world.</h3>

-- :atom: I am passionate about data science and Python development in the digital world.
+<h3 align="lrft">I am passionate about data science :atom: and Python development in the digital world</h3>

 - 🎯 My goal is to use data analysis to find answers to society's demands.
 - 🔋 I’m currently learning Hadoop and Big Data.
 - 🌱 I am currently looking for challenging projects in data analysis.